 OPEN ACCESS COMPUTER LABS

-There are three general-use computer labs located in the Technology Center that are used both for instruction and for student use.
+There are three general-use computer labs located in the Technology Center for instruction and student use.
 In addition, NSU provides two general use computer labs specifically for student use located in the Student Center and the Beulah-Williams Library.
 NSU also provides students with computer lab space in all residence halls.

-There are fourteen discipline-specific computer labs on campus that have between 12 and 30 computers for student use.
+There are 14 discipline-specific computer labs on campus that have between 12 and 30 computers for student use.
 These include labs for biology, business (2), chemistry, E-learning (2), fitness, foreign language, graphic design, language and literature (2), music keyboard, and physics.
 These computer labs are used exclusively for students taking classes in those academic disciplines.
-Outside of class sessions, the discipline-specific labs are locked and not available for open access unless supervised by faculty from the departments.
+Apart from class sessions, the discipline-specific labs are locked and not available for open access unless supervised by faculty from the departments.

-There are fifty-one smart classrooms across campus.
+There are 51 smart classrooms across campus.
 These classrooms have an LCD projector, a screen or large-screen television and a multimedia teaching podium equipped with a variety of tools including a desktop computer, laptop/tablet connection, document camera and DVD/VHS player.
-NSU has recently upgraded forty-seven of these rooms with a wireless projection system.
+NSU has recently upgraded 47 of these rooms with a wireless projection system.

 Videoconference technologies (Digital Dakota Network and Internet Protocol) are used to deliver high school through graduate-level instruction to students nationally and internationally.
 The DDN links students throughout South Dakota.
 IP videoconferencing technology allows national and international interaction.
 NSU's dual-purpose classrooms have both DDN and IP capabilities.
 NSU also provides access to online virtual classroom software, allowing students and instructors to interact via the Internet.
 In addition, these technologies link NSU classrooms to experts and resources around the world.